twosigma/beakerx/README.md

 Beaker is a code notebook that allows you to analyze, visualize, and document data using multiple programming languages.
 Beaker's plugin-based polyglot architecture enables you to seamlessly switch between languages in your documents and add support for your favorite languages that we've missed.

 This page is for developers.
-If you want to use or learn more about Beaker, see the [home page](http://beakernotebook.com) or [download it](http://beakernotebook.com/download).
+If you want to use or learn more about Beaker, see the [home page](http://beakernotebook.com).

 ![screenshots](http://twosigma.github.io/beaker-notebook/images/bk1.png)